 Retail Job Titles and Descriptions

 If you are looking for a job in the retail industry, you should learn the job titles you can expect to see in listings.
 Retail means selling to the public.
 It can be a storefront, office, or online business.
-The business might consist of a single person with no employees, or it might be a small company where several employees each take on multiple roles.
+The retail business might consist of a single person with no employees, or it might be a small company where several employees each take on multiple roles.
 Or, it might be a large store or chain of stores with multiple departments and specialized positions.

 Retail Job Responsibilities

 To some extent, your duties in a retail position depend on what you are selling.
 Retail staff must be familiar with both the products they sell and the needs of their customers.
 For someone selling camping gear, for example, it is not enough to know the difference between types of sleeping bags.
-To give truly excellent customer service, it is also helpful to have slept in both of them.
+To give truly excellent customer service, it is also helpful to have tried both of them.

 But all retail jobs, regardless of industry or market, are more alike than different.
 While there are exceptions, such as stocking clerks or some purely managerial positions, most retail jobs involve a mix of working the cash register and providing customer service, plus some subtle but effective loss prevention.
 Some jobs include upselling, but many do not.